douglasgreen/outlines/computing/operating_systems/linux.md

 ### Customizing the Kernel in Linux

-The Linux kernel is the core of the Linux operating system, managing the system\'s resources and communication between hardware and software.
+The Linux kernel is the core of the Linux operating system, managing the system's resources and communication between hardware and software.
 Customizing the kernel can optimize performance, add support for specific hardware, or enable experimental features.
-Let\'s delve into understanding the Linux kernel and the process of compiling and customizing it.
+Let's delve into understanding the Linux kernel and the process of compiling and customizing it.

 #### Understanding the Linux Kernel